-- 5) A reconstruction will be clearly identified as a contemporary re-creation.
-Interpretive signage will be developed in consultation with the Historic Landmark Commission. - 6) Designs that were never executed historically will not be constructed.
+5) A reconstruction will be clearly identified as a contemporary re-creation.
+Interpretive signage will be developed in consultation with the Historic Landmark Commission.

+6) Designs that were never executed historically will not be constructed.
 Not applicable.

-While deconstruction and reconstruction of a historic landmark is not a recommended treatment, intensive intervention is necessitated in this case due to major, longstanding conditions.
-The proposed scope of work entails sufficient care to document, dismantle, store, and re-erect the buildings using original materials to the greatest extent feasible.
+While deconstruction and reconstruction of properties within National Register districts is not a recommended treatment, intensive intervention is necessitated in this case due to major, longstanding conditions.
+The proposed scope of work entails sufficient care to document, dismantle, store, and re-erect the building using original materials to the greatest extent feasible.